kaseyknudsen/react_jazz_improv/README.md

 ## Project Goal

 My goal for this project was to create a fun, interactive, easy to use tool practice tool for my saxophone and improvisation students.
-I included live trumpet and trombone in the ear training section.
+I included live saxophone, trumpet and trombone in the ear training section.
+Most ear-training apps use midi piano sounds, and I wanted to offer something different.

 ## Project Features